osdnk/MRS/README.md

 ### Graphs
 Made in `jupyter notebook`
-Given you have installed `jupyter notebook`, type
+Given you have installed `jupyter notebook` and all python3 related stuff, type
 ```
 jupyter notebook
 ```